Advertisement

 Depends how you want to frame it.
 The BMW drives more engagingly, but Mercedes’ big draw over the competition is comfort, and it’s wisely avoided the trap of chasing tauter dynamics and performance at the cost of keeping you relaxed and happy.

-Don’t get us wrong, the E-Class grips plenty hard enough, steers fluently and is nicely composed on bumpy roads, but it won’t invite you to leather it along a country road.
+Don’t get us wrong, the E-Class grips plenty hard enough, steers fluently and is nicely composed over bumps, but it won’t invite you to leather it along a country road.
 That ain’t its vibe.
-The nine-speed auto gearbox is occasionally indecisive and often sluggish to shift, the suspension is hardly crisp and the brakes – especially in the heavily-regenning PHEV models – are softer than camembert.
+The nine-speed auto gearbox is occasionally indecisive and often sluggish to shift, the suspension is hardly crisp and the brakes – especially in the heavily regenning PHEV models – are softer than camembert.
 More on all that in the Driving section.

 You mentioned engines.
 What can I have?

-The trouble is that the four cylinder engines aren’t smooth or refined enough to match the rest of the E-Class.
+The trouble is, the four-cylinder engines aren’t smooth or refined enough to match the rest of the E-Class.
 They’re fine at low revs and cruising, but get raucous and nasally higher up, which doesn’t align with the car’s otherwise fine road manners.
-All of which might mean that the engine to have is the one almost no-one will buy: the E450 d with its straight six 3.0-litre 385bhp diesel.
+All of which means the engine to have is the one almost no one will buy: the E 450 d with its straight six 3.0-litre 385bhp diesel.
+Click these blue words to hear our thoughts.

 Enough substance, let’s talk style.